 Diagnosis is often based on history of exposure to a decayed bird carcass, contents of vomitus and clinical signs.
 Diagnostics should be performed on those pets that are having severe vomiting and diarrhea, are exhibiting other systemic signs of illness, or when the vomitus or stool contains blood.
-These tests may include: Complete blood count (CBC)
+These tests may include:

 There are several things your veterinarian might recommend to treat your cat.
-The recommendations may vary depending on the severity of your cat's signs.
+The recommendations may vary depending on the severity of your cat’s signs.
 The principal goals of symptomatic therapy are to restore and maintain fluid balance, limit absorption of the bacterial toxins, correct electrolyte imbalances and to completely rest the gastrointestinal tract.
-If the garbage ingestion was recent, induction of vomiting may be recommended to empty the stomach.

 The prognosis is good early diagnosis and treatment.